pierreca/blog/content/aviation/airplane_photography.md

+---
+title: "Taking Pictures from Aircrafts"
+description: "What I learned trying to take pictures while in the air"
+date: "2015-09-16"
+categories:
+  - "aviation"
+---

 # Tips for taking pictures from airplanes and helicopters

 - **Wear dark clothes:** bright/light-colored clothes will create reflections on the windows